 Another way that cannabis could be medicine for the brain is that it can reduce the accumulation of amyloid-β, which is one of the main causes of Alzheimer’s disease progression.
 Recent research suggests certain cannabinoids may even be able to reverse some of the disease’s debilitating effects.

 The Entourage Effect

-As you read more about the science behind medical cannabis, you will come to understand that many trials focus on the effects of just one or two specific cannabinoids that they have chemically isolated.
-This is a necessary step for the process of developing sound medicine, but Israeli researcher Raphael Mechoulam has found some evidence to suggest that cannabinoids work better when they work together.
-We’ve already seen this in the way that CBD can attenuate some of the psychedelic side effects of THC, and more research is ongoing to try and pin down exactly how these different compounds interact with each other to bring us the therapeutic benefits of cannabis.
+Many trials focus on the effects of just one or two specific cannabinoids that they have chemically isolated.
+This is a necessary step for the process of developing sound medicine, but Israeli researcher Raphael Mechoulam has found some evidence to suggest that cannabinoids work better when they work together—like in full-plant extracts or smoking flower directly.
+We’ve already seen this in the way that CBD can attenuate some psychedelic side effects of THC.
+More research is is trying to pin down exactly how these different compounds interact with each other to bring us the therapeutic benefits of cannabis.
 This hypothesis is called “the entourage effect,” and it may explain why synthetic THC and CBD products are not as effective at managing symptoms as an extract prepared from the whole plant.